appsmithorg/appsmith-docs/website/docs/reference/widgets/tree-select.md

 ]
   ```

-For example, if you want the default selected values to be `Dark Blue`, you can set the **Default Selected Value** property to: `DARK BLUE`.
+For example, if you want the default selected value to be `Dark Blue`, you can set the **Default Selected Value** property to: `DARK BLUE`.

 ## Access selected option